 Top 10 Equipment Needs for Opening an Auto Repair Shop

 The goal of many skilled auto mechanics is to open their own auto repair shop at some point in their career.
-However, putting up an efficient, profitable shop will require much more than mechanical skills.
+But, putting up an efficient, profitable shop will have you looking to acquire much more than mechanical skills.

 When to Start the Business and Purchase Equipment